-Georgia has a simplified probate process for small estates.
-To use it, an executor files a written request with the local probate court asking to use the simplified procedure.
-The court may authorize the executor to distribute the assets without having to jump through the hoops of regular probate, speeding up the probate process and making it less costly for the heirs.
+To use this simplified probate procedure, an executor files a written request with the local probate court asking to use the simplified procedure.
+The court may then authorize the executor to distribute the assets without having to jump through the hoops of regular probate, speeding up the probate process and making it less costly for the heirs.